pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 draft: true
 ---

-“PostgreSQL Automatic Failover” (aka.
+As described by Magnus Hagander during his great talk about "PostgreSQL Replication in 2018" at the last FOSDEM event, “PostgreSQL Automatic Failover” (aka.
 PAF : http://clusterlabs.github.io/PAF/) is a Resource Agent providing service High Availability for PostgreSQL, based on Pacemaker and Corosync.

-While the automatic failover influence the recovery time objective (RTO), the recovery point objective (RPO) is balanced by the PostgreSQL Streaming Replication.
+If you have good system skills and wish a reliable way of having automatic failover, you should definitively consider using PAF!

 Let's see in this post how to quickly install it.